NEWS

 While the ceasefire is a crucial first step, Qatar emphasized the need for continued dialogue and cooperation among all parties to achieve a durable solution.

-“The focus must now shift to implementing the agreement and addressing the root causes of the conflict to ensure long-term stability,” the Qatari statement added.
+“The focus must now shift to implementing the agreement and addressing the root causes of the conflict to ensure long-term stability,”xa0the Qatari statement added.

 Why This Matters